kubernetes/website/docs/home/contribute/includes.md

 This page explains the custom Jekyll include snippets that can be used in Kubernetes documentation markdown.

-Read more about includes in the [Jekkyl documentation](https://jekyllrb.com/docs/includes/).
+Read more about includes in the [Jekyll documentation](https://jekyllrb.com/docs/includes/).
 {% endcapture %}

 {% capture body %}